 Interns stay at the Mayor Potencial home in El Rodeito.
 They sleep in cots and folding beds.
-There is running water and electricity in the house – there are working showers and toilets.
+There is running water (working showers and toilets), and electricity in the house.
 There is no internet in Honduras other than at the airport.

 Are there trips to areas outside of El Rodeito?

 Yes!
-We go to nearby villages that are within an hour drive.
+We go to nearby villages within an hour drive.
 Some places we have been to are Soledad, Nueva Armenia, and Platanal.

 What are some tasks that past interns have done for teachers?
 How flexible is the teaching?
 As an intern, do you get to implement any techniques or activities you think of?

 Interns are completely in charge of the English curriculum.
 Math and other topics are given a curriculum by the government but the intern can use any technique to teach the material.
 In the past, the interns showed movies in English once a week and taught English songs.
-Before the internship, interns can prepare special experiments or material to teach students – Mayor Potencial will offer as much support to interns in any teaching experiment that they would like to design.
+Before the internship, interns can prepare special experiments or material to teach students.
+Mayor Potencial offers support to interns in any teaching experiment that they would like to design.

 How many students are in each class?